As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 But what really takes it over the top is the lager beer.
 It adds an earthy, hoppy flavor that’s just perfect for fall.

-This easy pumpkin macaroni and cheese recipe is the ultimate comfort food on its own, and makes an amazing side dish at Thanksgiving dinner!
+This is the ultimate comfort food on its own, and makes an amazing side dish for your Thanksgiving table!

 What’s in this Pumpkin Mac and Cheese